A Journey to the Edge of the World in Longyearbyen, Svalbard

-Alex Robertson Textor, one of our 24 Favorite Travel Bloggers, recently took a trip to the Norwegian Artic.
+Alex Robertson Textor, one of our first 24 Favorite Travel Bloggers, recently took a trip to the Norwegian Artic.
 When it's hot and summery everywhere else, it's still frosty there.

 Hang on a second, where were you?
 I was in Longyearbyen, the capital and biggest town in the Norwegian Arctic territory of Svalbard.
 Svalbard is over 800 miles north of the Arctic Circle, between the northern coast of Norway and the North Pole.